MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/symbols.md

 ---
 title: Symbols for Windows debugging
 description: Symbols for the Windows debuggers (WinDbg, KD, CDB, and NTSD) are available from a public symbol server.
-keywords: ["symbols", "setup, symbols", "symbols, setup"] ms.custom: contperf-fy22q2 ms.date: 12/20/2022
+keywords: ["symbols", "setup, symbols", "symbols, setup"] ms.date: 12/20/2022
 ---